 Have you ever sat in your office wondering how on earth you can cope with it all?
 Most of us have felt buried by work at some time or another.
-There is so much going on, so much information coming at us and so much to do, that is it often hard to know where to start.
+There is so much going on, so much information coming at us and so much to do, that it’s often hard to know where to start.

 In fact, recent research by Josh Bersin of Deloitte attributes low employee engagement levels to the overwhelmed employee.

 Removing all the distractions and noise isn’t possible.
-What is possible, however, is to help your employees understanding how they prefer to think.
+What is possible, however, is to help your employees understand how they prefer to think.
 This can give you valuable clues about what will motivate and engage them.

 The way people think

-The way people think and process information affect not just how they go about their work but also the kind of work that stimulates them and the kind of conditions they work best in.
+The way people think and process information affects not just how they go about their work but also the kind of work that stimulates them and the kind of conditions they work best in.
 When you understand how your employees think, you’ll have a better understanding of what they need to feel fulfilled, engaged and motivated to give it their all, even when the pressure’s on.

 Here’s a look at what each of the four thinking preferences of the Whole Brain® Model needs and how you can begin to unleash the inner motivation of different thinkers on your team.